Yoon to hold summit with China's Xi on sidelines of APEC summit in Peru

 The talks come as Beijing appears to be trying to improve relations with Seoul, while its traditional ally North Korea has been cozying up with Russia, sending troops to support Russia's war in Ukraine.

 In an earlier sign of favorable move, China added South Korea to its list of countries eligible for visa-free entry for short-term travelers.
-Additionally, China appointed Dai Bing as the new Chinese ambassador to Seoul, a more heavyweight compared to most of his predecessors.
+Additionally, China appointed Dai Bing, the country's deputy representative to the United Nations as the new Chinese ambassador to Seoul, a more heavyweight compared to most of his predecessors.

 Meanwhile, South Korea is also pushing for a summit with U.S. President-elect Donald Trump but it is unlikely as he would be tied up with other preparations for his return to the White House.